TalAter/Progressive-UI-KITT/docs/README.md

 ## deleteMessages()

-Deletes all exisitng messages from KITT and removes them from the DOM
+Deletes all existing messages from KITT and removes them from the DOM

 ## addMessage(string)